FUSAKLA/prometheus-gitlab-notifier/README.md

 ### Configure Alertmanager
 You just need to add the [`<webhook_config>`](https://prometheus.io/docs/alerting/configuration/#webhook_config) receiver to your Alertmanager configuration and disable sending resolved notifications with `send_resolved: false`.
-Also better to set the `repeat_interval` to higher value since every retry will create new issue.
+Also better to set the `repeat_interval` to higher value.

 See the minimal example in the [conf/alertmanager_conf.yaml](conf/alertmanager_conf.yaml).